SepehrGheshlaghi/DMFC/README.md

 # DMFC Assignment Reference Model

-This repository turns the original assignment scripts into a cleaner, academic-style Python reference for the 1D DMFC model in part C of `CME8044`.
+This repository turns the original assignment scripts into a cleaner, academic-style Python reference for the 1D DMFC model.

 The code keeps the assignment scope intentionally simple: